GDP-ADMIN/codehub/firecracker/README.md

 ## How To Use (Step-by-Step)

-Follow these steps in order to set up and benchmark Firecracker and Firecracker-containerd:
+This section provides a step-by-step guide to set up, run, and benchmark Firecracker and Firecracker-containerd.
+Example outputs are included for clarity.

 ---